Please use the menu below to navigate the article sections:

 You can scale down only 4 times per calendar day.

-AWS places some default limits on the throughput you can provision.
+AWS places default limits on the throughput you can provision.

 DynamoDB can throttle requests that exceed the provisioned throughput for a table.